-Origin Energy offers a standard feed-in tariff of between 7 and 10c/kWh, depending on where you live.
-Origin’s standard FiT is available across most of its electricity products, including the Maximiser and Bill Saver.
-As discussed, customers that sign up to one of Origin’s dedicated solar products can score an even larger FiT, upward of 14c/kWh.
+Origin Energy offers a standard feed-in tariff of between 5 and 7c/kWh, depending on where you live.
+Origin’s standard FiT is available across most of its electricity products.
+As discussed, customers that sign up to one of Origin’s dedicated solar products can score an even larger FiT, upward of 12c/kWh.

 Solar customers that have previously signed up to a Solar Bonus Scheme tariff should still receive the bonus rate if they switch to Origin.
 This is most relevant to customers in Queensland where government-funded bonus scheme rates of 44c continue to be paid.